The Sleeping Tiger

-The Sleeping Tiger is a 1954 British film noir directed by Joseph Losey and starring Alexis Smith, Dirk Bogarde and Alexander Knox.
-It was Losey's first British feature, which he directed under the pseudonym of Victor Hanbury due to being blacklisted in the McCarthy Era.
-It was shot at Walton Studios and on location in London.
-The film's sets were designed by the art director John Stoll.
-It was released by Anglo-Amalgamated while in America it was distributed by Astor Pictures.
+The Sleeping Tiger is a 1954 British film noir directed by Joseph Losey, from a screenplay by Harold Buchman and Carl Foreman, and starring Alexis Smith, Dirk Bogarde and Alexander Knox.
+It was Losey's first British feature, which he directed under the fronting of producer Victor Hanbury, due to being blacklisted in the McCarthy Era.
+The film is about a petty thief (Bogarde) who agrees to be the test subject of an affluent psychiatrist (Knox), but the doctor's wife (Smith) becomes infatuated with him.

+The film was released in the United Kingdom by Anglo-Amalgamated on 21 June 1954.
+It was a commercial success.

 Plot

 Two criminals are stalking the streets of London one dark night.
-Frank Clemmons (Dirk Bogarde), a cocky middle-class young man, uses a gun to hold up psychiatrist Dr Clive Esmond (Alexander Knox) outside Esmond's affluent home, but the doctor overpowers Clemmons.
+Frank Clemmons, a cocky young middle-class man, uses a gun to hold up psychiatrist Dr Clive Esmond outside Esmond's affluent home, but the doctor overpowers Clemmons.

-Arriving home from Paris, Esmond's wife Glenda (Alexis Smith) is taken aback to discover Clemmons staying in their home as a household guest.
+Arriving home from Paris, Esmond's wife Glenda is taken aback to discover Clemmons staying in their home as a household guest.
 To avoid being turned over to the police, Clemmons has agreed to stay, acting as a human guinea-pig subject to Esmond's psychoanalysis, which aims to release him from his criminal recidivism.
 Glenda has reservations about Clemmons and behaves in a cold, aloof manner towards him.

 Clemmons undergoes regular analysis with Esmond, who is determined to get to the root of his criminality.
 In between these sessions, he goes riding with Glenda.
 Although at first indifferent to him, she soon finds herself growing attracted to him.
 With a fellow criminal in town, Clemmons leaves the house one night and steals some jewellery.
 A police inspector later interviews him about the crime, but he denies having committed it.
-After a while, Clemmons takes Glenda to the Metro, a hipster nightclub in Soho, where her conflicted attraction to him deepens.
-The next day, Glenda admonishes Clemmons for his violent behaviour towards a house-maid, Sally (Patricia McCarron), but their argument ends with a passionate clinch which indicates the beginning of an affair between them.
+After a while, Clemmons takes Glenda to a nightclub in Soho, where her conflicted attraction to him deepens.
+The next day, Glenda admonishes Clemmons for his violent behaviour towards a house-maid, Sally, but their argument ends with a passionate clinch which indicates the beginning of an affair between them.

 Initially oblivious, Esmond eventually finds his wife in a compromising position with Clemmons.
 Glenda's ambivalent feelings plague her.
-Back at the Metro club with Clemmons, he tosses a careless remark Glenda's way and this overwhelms her.
-As they begin their journey home, she is driving recklessly and out of control.
+Back at the nightclub with Clemmons, he tosses a careless remark Glenda's way and this overwhelms her.
+As they begin their journey home, she drives recklessly.
 A police car pursues them, but they manage to escape it.